Septias/bachelor-thesis/overview.typ

   // ))
 ]

+- ⊳ and ⊲ are used to add and remove _typing hypotheses_ that are formed during subtyping.
+Since applying such a hypothesis right after assumption, the later modality ⊳ is added and can only be removed after subtyping passed through a function or record construct. *TODO: check*

 What follows are the constraining rules used in the constrain subroutine of the implementation.
-This uses the subtyping rules and applies them to types.
+It uses the subtyping rules and applies them to types.
+The underlying algorithm uses _levels_ to distinguish type variables that should be generalized and not.
+When entering a let-binding, the level is increased as every new type variable should adhere to _let-polymorphism_.
+During type inference, the algorithm also keeps track of the current level and only generalizes variables that are above the current level.
+This is done by cloning the inherent structure of the type but adding new type variables.
+In the rust implementation this is done by the `freshen_above()` function.

 #colored_box(title: "Constraining rules", color: purple)[
   Constraining takes two types τ₁ and τ₂ and constraints the first type to be subtype of the other.
   #v(1cm)